 What is something that not everyone knows about you, but probably should?
 I spent a year working at an outdoor school in Nevada City.
 Teaching NGSS-aligned classes out on the trail helped shape my teaching style and practice teaching based on the natural phenomena around us.

 Do you have any special certifications?
-I’m a Yoga Teacher and Ceramic Artist
+Professional Teaching Licenses in Ohio and Colorado

 What inspired you to join TEA?
 The commitment to constructivism in the classroom and zones of proximal development both in and out of the classroom.

 What is something that not everyone knows about you, but probably should?
 I sing Tenor I in the Nevada Gay Men’s Chorus!

 Laird R. Blackwell | ELA/Humanities Learning Intensive Instructor